 Spinal cord injuries often have a profound impact on your quality of life.
 The spinal cord is the messenger system from your brain to the rest of your body.
 A disruption in this communication can result in complete or incomplete paralysis.
-Our lawyers at Colling Gilbert Wright & Carter have helped many victims with catastrophic injuries collect compensation for their medical expenses and pain and suffering.
+The spinal cord injury lawyers at Colling Gilbert Wright have helped many victims with catastrophic injuries collect compensation for their medical expenses and pain and suffering.

 If you or a loved one has suffered a spinal cord injury, please contact our personal injury lawyers in Orlando as soon as possible at (407) 712-7300 for a FREE case evaluation.
 We serve clients in Orlando, Florida and nationwide.